 In eighth grade, Eric Hansen (COM’21) asked his teacher if he could create a video instead of a standard PowerPoint presentation.
 From there, he was able to leverage his creative-thinking skills and transform his educational experience forever.
 Now, he wants to help current elementary school students do the same by expanding SpecGraphixEDU, his venture that offers creative arts and design classes.

-INNOVATE@BU: How do you create innovation and what problem at your hoping to solve?
+INNOVATE@BU: How do you create innovation and what problem are you hoping to solve?

 ERIC HANSEN: SpecGraphixEDU offers classes and vacation programs for elementary school children ages 5 to 12.
 We focus on offering programs that teach students skills that public schools do not typically offer.
 These subjects include video production, game design, coding, graphic design, theater, art, and languages like Japanese and Chinese.